HOSTED-POWER/docs-turbostack-app/Miscellaneous/redis_integration.md

 ```
 This tells magento how to connect to Redis, what database to use, the prefix and the default TTL.

+> **Tip:** You can change _compress_data_ to '1' to enable compression.
+This will reduce the size of the cache data, but will increase the processing time slightly.

 ### Clearing the cache
 To clear the cache, you can use the following command:
 ```